frconor-ebook/meditations/_posts/2025-04-06-maturity-and-participation-in-the-divine-nature.md

 The Church tells us that "Christ is true God and true man" (*Catechism of the Catholic Church*, Points 464, 480).
 The phrase occurs in Latin frequently, *perfectus Deus, perfectus homo*.
 In Him, we contemplate the fully complete human being.

 St. John Paul II in his Encyclical, "The Redeemer of Man"--*Redemptor Hominis* says, "Christ the Redeemer 'fully reveals man to himself.'
-If we may use the expression, this is the human dimension of the mystery of Redemption.
+If we may use the expression, this is the human dimension of the mystery of the Redemption.
 In this dimension man finds again the greatness, dignity, and value that belong to his humanity."

 The new life we received at Baptism is destined to be built up "until we all attain to the unity of the faith and in the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fullness of Christ," as St. Paul says to the Ephesians (Eph.
 4:13).